KDE/documentation-develop-kde-org/content/docs/plasma-integration/desktop-file/_index.md

 GenericName[fr]=Un nom générique
 ```

-If you are using KDE infrastructure, this is done automatically by the `scripy`.
+If you are using KDE infrastructure, this is done automatically by `scripy`, the KDE translation script.

 ## Install the .desktop file